 Section 144 imposed in Rangamati’s Juraichhari over AL, BNP programmes

-Local administration of Rangamati's Juraichhari upazila has imposed Section 144 to avert any untoward situation after local units of Awami League and BNP called for back-to-back programmes on Wenesday.
+Local administration of Rangamati's Juraichhari upazila has imposed Section 144 to avert any untoward situation after local units of Awami League and BNP called for back-to-back programmes on Wednesday (31 August).

 The curfew was imposed through a notification signed by Juraichhari Upazila Nirbahi Officer (UNO) and Executive Magistrate Jitendra Kumar Nath.